martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 ### Definition and goal: System diagram

-A **system diagram** is a visual representation of a given real-world system landscape.
+A **system diagram** is a visual representation of a given real-world system landscape, typically located in the IT world.
 In such a landscape a collection of systems and contained system components are connected to each other in order to achieve a specific functionality.
-The goal of a system landscape is to make this functionality available to their users.
+The goal of a system landscape is to make this functionality available to its users.

-The **goal of a system diagram** is to explain how the structure of a system landscape looks like, and how the users interact with it.
+Now, the **goal of a system diagram** is to explain how the structure of a system landscape looks like, and how the users interact with it.
 A system diagram is a visual communication tool, not more, not less.
 Its sole purpose is to explain the system landscape, and be the basis for dicussions.